koneko/random-color.js/README.md

 printDark("Hello!");
 ```
-### Its very simple, so here are the commands it has
+### Its very simple, so here are the commands it has.
 ```js
 printDark("Hey");